naoshi-higuchi/jwt-util/scripts/README.md

 Generate keypair and secret for testing.

 These files are not committed to this repository.
-So you need to generate them before running tests or skip tests with -DskipTests=true option.
+So you need to generate them before running tests.

+If you do NOT want to run tests but to build, skip tests with -DskipTests=true option.

 ```bash
 $ sh ./generate-keypair.sh